-Andreas Constantinides is currently a Lecturer of Computer Science and Engineering, the Director of the Mobile Devices Laboratory (MDL) and the Director of the MSc in Web and Smart Systems at the Frederick University, Cyprus.
-Andreas is also a Post-Doctoral Researcher with the Department of Computer Science at the University of Cyprus.
+Andreas Constantinides is currently an Associate Professor of Computer Science and Engineering, the Director of the Mobile Devices Laboratory (MDL) and the Director of the MSc in Web and Smart Systems at the Frederick University, Cyprus.
+Andreas was a Post-Doctoral Researcher with the Department of Computer Science at the University of Cyprus from 2009-2015.
 At the University of Cyprus, Andreas also served as a Special Scientist and was offered a Visiting Lecturer position from the Department of Computer Science in 2010.
 His research interests include: mobile computing and systems (indoor localization, prefetching, privacy, crowdsourcing), computer networks (wireless sensor networks, mobile ad-hoc networks and mobile social networks), algorithms and protocol design, optimization (combinatorial, multi-objective, dynamic and bi-level), constraint handling, evolutionary computation and heuristic search.

-His work is published in esteemed academic journals and presented in international conferences.
+His work is published in more than 50 esteemed academic journals and presented in international conferences.
 He also participated/participating in several national and EU funded projects such as the H2020 “GrowMeUp” project, the 7th Framework Program’s “Miraculous Life” project and other projects of Just/2014, Research Promotion Foundation Cyprus, EPSRC.

 Andreas holds a PhD in Computer Science and Engineering and a MSc (Distinction) in Computer and Information Networks from the School of Computer Science and Electronic Engineering, of University of Essex, Essex, UK, a BSc (with Honors) in Electrical Engineering and Informatics from the Budapest University of Technology and Economics, Hungary and a Higher National Diploma in Electrical Engineering from the Higher Technical Institute, Cyprus.